What is love?

 This is visual love.
 We see something that resonates with us and we relate to it and enjoy it — somewhat like a painting or a nice view.
 We may become emotionally moved by something we see.

-I certainly enjoy a beautiful view, but I can’t bring it with me to the movies.
+I certainly enjoy a beautiful view, but I can’t bring it with me to the movies or a football game.

 5. I LOVE the smell of chocolate chip cookies.